aldreth/lammas-records/recordings/choral/evensong-for-st-andrew-s-day.md

 coverImage: "../../src/images/recordings/evensong-for-st-andrew-s-day.jpg"
 performer: Wells Cathedral Choir
 directors:
-  - "Director: Malcolm Archer"
+- 'Director: Malcolm Archer'
-  - "Organ: Rupert Gough"
+- 'Organ: Rupert Gough'
 contentHtml: |-
   <h1>Evensong for St Andrew's Day</h1>
   <p>The history of choral music at Wells Cathedral goes back before the creation of the present building in 1180.
 The first Cathedral was built in 705 and the records of the Vicars Choral go back to 1136.
 It is known that there were boys singing at Wells even earlier than that.</p>